brettgullan/kelmscott/packages/caster/README.md

 )(source)
 ```

 A transformation can be a function or a plain javascript object.
-The array of transformers may contain any combination of functions and objects.
+The array of transformations may contain any combination of functions and objects.
 Caster processes each in order, from first to last.

 ### Transformer Functions

-A function must accept a source object (JSON) and return a modified (JSON) object.
+A function must accept a source object (JSON) and return an object (JSON).
+It is recommended that transformer functions do not mutate the source object, although this is up to you.

 ```javascript
 export const transformerFn = (source) => {